SummaryRead the full fact sheet

 Requirements of winter and snow sports

-There is nearly infinite scope for participants in winter and snow sports to place increasingly challenging physical demands on themselves as they improve their skills.
-Tasks will require various levels of strength, flexibility, coordination and balance.
+There are many opportunities for participants in winter and snow sports to increase the physical demands on themselves as their skills improve.
+Tasks require various levels of strength, flexibility, coordination and balance.

 Proper planning, adequate preparation, and suitable equipment and clothing can prevent most winter and snow sport injuries.